haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ### In notebook, Cell 7 is a reminder to open the config.yaml from within the Jupyter interface and ensure the settings there are correct for registration and tracking.

-TODO: point out where results of segmentation and tracking are saved.
+output_dir specifies where the results are written out.

+After the full notebook is run, the file ending in '_graph.mat' saves the lineage tree.

+'combined_mat_..._....csv' saves aligned point clouds from consecutive timepoints.

+'node_info_..._....csv' show nuclear centroids (aligned from timepoint to consecutive timepoint).

+'test_transforms.json' saves information about the rigid transformation estimated during registration (from timepoint to consecutive timepoint).

-TODO: Enable some limited visualization of these results within the Jupyter notebook
+TODO: Enable some limited visualization of the tracking within the Jupyter notebook

 ### Note potential issue for Cell 8: setup CPD